-2. Two spherical waves with the same amplitude and wavelength are spreading out from two point sources S1 and S2 along one side of a barrier.
+1. Two spherical waves with the same amplitude, A, and wavelength, λ , are spreading out from two point sources S1 and S2 along one side of a barrier.
 The two waves have the same phase at positions S1 and S2.
-The two waves are superimposed at a position P. If the two waves interfere constructively at P what is the relationship between the path length difference $\delta x = d_2 - d_1$ and the wavelength.
-If the two waves interfere destructively at P, what is the relation ship between the path length difference and the wavelength..
+The two waves are superimposed at a position P. If the two waves interfere constructively at P what is the relationship between the path length difference $\delta x = d_2$ - d_1 and the wavelength.
+If the two waves interfere destructively at P, what is the relation ship between the path length?